Savage Mode II

-Savage Mode II is a collaborative studio album by Atlanta-based rapper 21 Savage and American record producer Metro Boomin.
+Savage Mode II is a collaborative studio album by rapper 21 Savage and American record producer Metro Boomin.
 It was released on October 2, 2020, and was previewed through a trailer with narration by Morgan Freeman.
 The album serves as a sequel to the duo's extended play Savage Mode (2016).
 It features guest appearances by Drake, Young Thug, and Savage's cousin Young Nudy.
 On October 19, 2020, a chopped and screwed version of the album was released by OG Ron C and Slim K.

 Savage Mode II received widespread acclaim and debuted atop the US Billboard 200, becoming 21 Savage and Metro Boomin's second US number-one album.
 It was supported by two singles: "Runnin" and "Mr. Right Now".

 Background

 Metro Boomin first announced the project in July 2019, after 21 Savage brought him out on stage during a concert.
 Speaking to the crowd, Metro simply stated that Savage Mode II was on the way.
 On February 18, 2020, the producer tweeted a photo of himself and Savage in the studio.
 The caption for the picture read "MODE".
 On March 3, 21 Savage reposted a fan's Instagram story that the project would be released on March 13.
 In May, Savage stated that they were making sure the album is "perfect" before being released.
 The project's release was officially announced on September 28, with the duo confirmed the release date and previewing the album with a horror-themed, "macabre" trailer directed by Gibson Hazard, narrated by actor Morgan Freeman; he recorded his contributions onto his iPhone at his home.
 The visual contains in-studio scenes of the pair, as Freeman informs viewers of the meaning of "savage mode": 'Savage' is defined as 'fierce, beastly and untamed'.
 'Mode' is defined as 'a way of operating or using the system'.
 So to be in 'savage mode' is to go hard, not allowing anything to stop or deter you from your mission.
 Basically, this means when someone is in 'savage mode', they're not to be fucked with".
 The announcement came a week after fans launched a petition urging Savage and Metro to release the album.
 It garnered over 28,000 signatures.